thijnmens/KeyDownloader/README.md

 Then download the repository here https://github.com/thijnmens/KeyDownloader/archive/main.zip and unzip it.

 # Run the script
-To run the script, go to Modassistant and then the Settings tab, click the "Enable OneClick:tm: Installs" button and check the BeatSaver checkbox. then change "Show OneClick Installer Window" is set to "Close" or "No", when first running the program i reccomend setting it to "Close".
+To run the script, go to Modassistant and then the Settings tab, click the "Enable OneClick™ Installs" button and check the BeatSaver checkbox. then change "Show OneClick Installer Window" is set to "Close" or "No", when first running the program i reccomend setting it to "Close".
 Once you verified that it works (you know that it works when a window pops up with the modassistant logo when running the program), set it to "No".